Europe Wants Biden To Beat Trump, New Survey Shows

 But while Biden’s reputation came off better, only between 17 and 23% of respondents in each country said they believed he would be a “great” or “good” President.
 Far greater numbers said they thought he would be average, or did not know.

 YouGov polled 9,136 people in seven countries between Sept.
 15 and Oct.
-4.
+4. The margin of error was 3%.